open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flipt/README.md

 -In `BuildClient()` method
 from https://github.com/open-feature/dotnet-sdk-contrib/blob/204144f6df0dacf46e6d52d34dd6b5a223a853f4/src/OpenFeature.Contrib.Providers.Flipt/ClientWrapper/FliptClientWrapper.cs#L41-L47
 a new `HttpClient` is created.
-In the future it would be better to allow passing of `HttpConnectionFactory` to avoid problems regarding socket starvation
+In the future, it would be better to allow passing of `HttpConnectionFactory` to avoid problems regarding socket starvation